kyma-project/kyma/docs/04-operation-guides/troubleshooting/01-component-installation-fails.md

    kubectl get pods --all-namespaces
    ```

-   The command retrieves all Pods from all Namespaces, the status of the Pods, and their instance numbers.
+   The command retrieves all Pods from all namespaces, the status of the Pods, and their instance numbers.

 2. Check if the status is `Running` for all Pods.
 3. If any of the Pods that you need was not started successfully, install Kyma again.